 Schedule: M/W 9:00 – 11:50 AM

 This course will have students in the field autonomously producing a short-form digital documentary.
 Emphasis will be on development of creative style and storytelling.
 To be taken immediately following FLM ST 109EM.
-Student-produced documentaries will premiere in the state-of-the-art Pollock Theater on the last day of the session.
+Student-produced documentaries will premiere in the Pollock Theater on the last day of the session.

 Blue Horizons FAQ

 Do I have to be a current student at UCSB?
 Are international students eligible for the program?